AsserElfeki/nuxtfood/README.md

 ![welcome section](./assets/main_GIF.gif)

 ***
-### 🏆 This project was done as a part of completeing a Vue.js 3 course on [frontendmasters](https://frontendmasters.com/bootcamp/)
+### 🏆 This project was done as a part of completeing a Nuxt.js course on [frontendmasters](https://frontendmasters.com/)
-**I developed this website to challenge my knowledge and understanding of Vue and some of its features such as:**
+**I developed this website to challenge my knowledge and understanding of Vue.js and its meta framework Nuxt.js and some of their features such as:**
 - global state management using vuex
 - watchers
 - computed
 - vuelidate
+- NuxtLink

 ****

 ### 📔 Tech stack & External libraries:
 - vue.js 3
+- Nuxt 2
 - vuex for global state managament
 - vuelidate
 - uuid